Author’s H-Index

 • Clear results from scholarly journals.

-• One version of a paper in results.
+• One version of a paper in the results.

 • “In press” articles are included.